 The proposed change is not adequate in relation to the intention of the feature as it is presented “…ability of the recipient to flush the buffers when it starts receiving from a different originator or TID.” that the transmission with no need to flush the buffer may be longer than single TXOP or SP.
 Proposed change resolves the commented issue and aligns the normative text with the text at start of the sub clause.

 TGay Editor: Modify the text in P130L4 as follows:

-The buffered MSDUs in the receive reordering buffer control can be flushed when the STA stops receiving from the different <TA, TID> pair.
+The buffered MSDUs in the receive reordering buffer control can be flushed when the STA starts receiving from different <TA, TID> pair.